 The causes of breast cancer aren't fully understood, making it difficult to say why one woman may develop breast cancer and another may not.

 However, there are risk factors known to affect your likelihood of developing breast cancer.
-Some of these you can't do anything about, but there are some you can change.
+Some of these you cannot do anything about, but there are some you can change.

 The risk of developing breast cancer increases with age.
 The condition is most common among women over 50 who have been through the menopause.
 About 8 out of 10 cases of breast cancer occur in women over 50.